A Taste of the Mediterranean: Bruschetta!

 Since I described this recipe as a great party platter appetizer, I should add one culinary warning: Enjoy Deb’s Delicious Bruschetta alone or with a group of friends; however, DO NOT attempt these tasty slices alone in a group of friends.
 The garlic content of these little morsels is on a scale that demands that everyone in the room eat at least one slice as a defense-by-immersion strategy to combat the reality of garlic breath – if enjoyed by all, it will be detected by none.
 So enjoy and don’t forget the Chianti!

 Make about 20 slices

 1 clam shell Melissa’s Baby Heirloom Tomatoes

 3 packets Melissa’s Fresh Peeled Garlic

 2 Tablespoons Extra Virgin Olive

-Melissa’s Organic “My Grinder” Garlic & Herb Sea Salt
+Melissa’s Organic “My Grinder” Garlic & Herb Sea Salt, very generous sprinkle

 1 French Bread Baguette